KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 * Maintain a full-stack architecture anytime possible
 * Publicize to existing membership to help achieve a network effect
 * Optimize for psychology and sharing
-* Practice minimalism as mush as possible, but design to reach people who are using different devices (example. more mobile use in the developing world)
+* Practice minimalism as much as possible, but design to reach people who are using different devices (example. more mobile use in the developing world)
 * Integrate new methods of ministry.
 This also creates new publicity angles